About the origin of the definitino of shellability.

 We found a formula of the green function entries g(x,y).
 Where g is the inverse of the connection matrix of a finite abstract simplicial complex.
 The formula involves the Euler characteristic of the intersection of the stars of the simplices x and y, hence the name.

 One can not hear a complex!
-After some hope that some kind of algebraic miracle allows to recover the complex from the spectrum (for example by looking for the minimal polynomial which an eigenvalue has and expecting that the factorization reflects some order structure in the abstract simplicial complex), I wondered whether there is an argument proving that that there … ….
+After some hope that some kind of algebraic miracle allows to recover the complex from the spectrum (for example by looking for the minimal polynomial which an eigenvalue has and expecting that the factorization reflects some order structure in the abstract simplicial complex), I …

 A finite abstract simplicial complex has a natural connection Laplacian which is unimodular.
 The energy of the complex is the sum of the Green function entries.
 We see that the energy is also the number of positive eigenvalues minus the number of negative eigenvalues.
 One can therefore hear the Euler characteristic.
 Does the spectrum determine the complex?